-The UGA Right to Know Coordinator will maintain one complete calendar year's inventory, assemble the hazardous chemical lists for UGA, and distribute a copy of the list to the University System of Georgia Right to Know Coordinator in June and December of each year.
-A copy of the current calendar year's lists is available for public inspection with the University System of Georgia Right to Know Coordinator.
+The UGA Right to Know Coordinator will compile the hazardous chemical lists for UGA using Chematix and will distribute a copy of the list to the University System of Georgia Right to Know Coordinator semiannually prior to January 31st and June 30th of each reporting year.
+Copies of these submittals are available for public inspection by request with the University System of Georgia Right to Know Coordinator.